Email Technical Guidelines & Notes

 Additional validation required

-- The final part of the domain must be a valid top-level domain (TLD) which is determined by anything after the final period (.)
+- The final label of the domain must be a valid top-level domain (TLD) which is determined by anything after the final period (.)

 - The TLD should be in ICANN’s TLD list.